“An extremely steep, leg-burning climb up to Bonneville County's high point with amazing views.”

 The Little Elk Creek Trail

 is an easy trail to follow, even in the dark under a headlamp.
-As you approach the northern section of the canyon, the trail will fork.
+After constant uphill for over 3 miles you approach the northern section of the canyon, the trail will fork.
 At this point, you have actually passed Mt.
 Baird to the east.
-One trail will turn left to the west and the other to the east, toward Mt.
+One trail will turn left to the northwest and the other to the east, toward Mt.
 Baird.
 Follow the trail to the east on your right.
 Once you have the mountain peak in view, there will be a meadow.
 At this point, the trail to the ridge and to the top of Mt.
 Baird is sparse, and you'll need to make your own way.

 Mountain goats can be seen all over the peaks in this area.
 Mid to late summer there are no water sources so besides the white kings & queens of the trails, other critters will be scarce.
 Wildflowers cover the hillsides in early to mid summer.
 Pine trees dot the lower sections but the peaks and ridges are bare.